-In a company with committees, the nominating committee, audit committee and compensation committee each has its own authority under the Companies Act and cannot further delegate substantial parts of their responsibilities.
-Apart from the committees' responsibilities, the board has sole decision-making authority over the management of the company with respect to certain matters, which include:

-- a basic management policy; - b matters necessary for the execution of the audit committee's duties; and - c if there are two or more executive officers, matters relating to the interrelationship between executive officers.
+In a company with committees, the nominating, audit and compensation committees each have their own authority under the Companies Act and cannot further delegate substantial parts of their responsibilities.
+Apart from the committees' responsibilities, the board has sole decision-making authority over the management of the company with respect to certain matters, which include basic management policy; matters necessary for the execution of the audit committee's duties; and if there are two or more executive officers, matters relating to the interrelationship between executive officers.

-Similarly in a company with an audit committee, the audit committee has its own authority and cannot further delegate a substantial part of its responsibility.
-Apart from the audit committee's responsibility, the board has sole decision-making authority over the management of the company with respect to certain matters, which include:

-- a basic management policy; and - b matters necessary for the execution of the audit committee's duties.
+Similarly, in a company with an audit committee, the audit committee has its own authority and cannot further delegate a substantial part of its responsibility.
+Apart from the audit committee's responsibility, the board has sole decision-making authority over the management of the company with respect to certain matters, which include basic management policy; and matters necessary for the execution of the audit committee's duties.

 A board of directors in a company with committees often delegates decision-making authority over the management of the company to the executive officers (as described above).
-The board may not, however, delegate certain important matters (in addition to the above-mentioned matters) to executive officers (or to individual directors, because each individual director in a company with committees generally does not have decision-making authority), including:
+The board may not, however, delegate certain important matters (in addition to the above-mentioned matters) to executive officers (or to individual directors, because each individual director who does not double as an executive officer in a company with committees generally does not have decision-making authority), including: